-Additional conservation measures for Interior Fraser River Steelhead will also be implemented in 2020 in the form of a 27-day rolling window closure to the Area G troll fishery.
+Conservation measures for Interior Fraser River Steelhead will continue in 2021 in the form of a 27-day rolling window closure to the Area G troll fishery.
 See Table 13.1-4 for areas and dates.

-The following general annual fishing plan considerations by time frame are outlined below.
-Fishery opportunities area subject to change to account for domestic stocks of concern passing the WCVI.
-Where possible, fishery openings are planned to distribute harvests proportionately across fishery periods subject to constraints to protect stocks of concern.
+The following fishing plan is subject to change to account for domestic stocks of concern passing the WCVI.
+Fishery openings are planned to distribute harvests proportionately over all fishery periods subject to constraints to protect stocks of concern.

-October to March 15: Stock composition data indicate the majority of fish harvested during this period are U.S. origin stocks rearing off the WCVI.
-With the exception of LGS Chinook, which may also rear off the WCVI, other Canadian Chinook stocks of concern are not vulnerable to the fishery during this period.
+October 1 to March 15: Stock composition data indicate the majority of fish harvested during this period are U.S. origin stocks rearing off the WCVI with the exception of LGS Chinook, which may also g this is WCVI AABM Chinook fishery rear off the WCVI.
+Other Canadian Chinook stocks of concern are not vulnerable to the fishery during this period.
 Interior Fraser Steelhead measures are in effect on the WCVI in parts of October.
 See Table 13.1-4 for details.

-^{} bycatch provisions
+\ bycatch provisions